ballertv/eslint-config/README.md

 ```
 git submodule update --remote
 ```
 This will fetch and apply the latest changes from the "eslint-config" repository.
+Please note that you will want to notify other teams / repository owners to pull the latest into their repos as well.